benjaminmaccini/go-vote/DESIGN.md

 # Design

-This is a basic set of design decisions so I don't forget.
+This is a basic set of design/implementation decisions so I don't forget.

 - Core library of voting protocols that persist the results to a SQLite database, wrapped by either a CLI or web service.
+- If possible, don't import new packages.
+Of course, if it's an extra convienent package use it.
+- Err on the side of global utilities that other parts of the library can use
+- Configuration is file-driven in the home directory.
+Like `neovim` or the other 'modern' CLI programs
+- The core data model should be protocol agnostic and bashed into whatever data structure makes the most sense for calculating results.

 ```
 erDiagram